Pepperoni-Jabroni/ArrowEntityLootDrop/README.md

 ## 📖 About
 This has always bugged me about Minecraft combat and makes Infinity feel like a requirement.
 Why does the game punish you for being accurate?
 Missed arrows can be recovered, why not hits?

+The current probabilities by default are (see config to change):
+- 25% your arrow breaks (is not dropped when the entity is killed)
+- 50% your arrow is dropped as a regular arrow
+- 25% your arrow type is preserved too (keeps spectral or tipped)

 NOTE: This mod makes no attempt to serialize the arrows contained by entities - as a result, server reboots will remove all entity-arrow data.

 ## 📃 Changelog